Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Main Results

+The three correlation functions behave in a similar way at short distance $x<10^3$.
+By fitting with \eqref{eq:ansatz_critical}, we get $\Delta=0.1251,0.1272,0.1300$ for low, critical, and high temperatures, respectively.
+The above results agree well with each other and with the analytic result $\Delta=0.125$.

-We remark that in order to get the correct scaling dimension, it is necessary to average over the position of the correlated pairs, due to an issue in the coarse-graining of impurity operators.
-Also, Huber loss is used to filter out the outliers.
+We remark that, in order to get the correct scaling dimension, it is necessary to average over the positions of the correlated pairs, due to an issue in the coarse-graining of impurity operators.
+Also, Huber loss is used to take into account the outliers.
 We elaborate on these issues later in \secref{sec:Discussion}.